-EXPOSURE INCIDENT - A specific eye, mouth, other mucous membrane, non-intact skin, or parenteral contact with blood or other potentially infectious materials as a result of a student performing his or her duties.
+EXPOSURE INCIDENT - A specific eye, mouth, other mucous membrane, non-intact skin, or parenteral contact with blood or other potentially infectious materials as a result of a student performing their duties.

 FLAMMABLE - Capable of being easily ignited and of burning with extreme rapidity.